aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/avd_l3_dc.rst

 #. **Build and Deploy DC1 using the makefiles**

-    Now that the inventory and fabric variables have been set, we need to re-build and redploy DC1.
+    Now that the inventory and fabric variables have been set, we need to re-build and redeploy DC1.

     a.
 Build DC1 using the makefile